Benefits of a Post Graduate or Prep Year for Athletics

 In the current competitive high school and college sports landscape, being prepared to play at the collegiate level has become increasingly difficult in all sports.
 An additional year as a post-graduate student or reclassifying before graduation can help student-athletes develop physically and mentally both on and off the floor.
 Individual skill development, strength and conditioning, film study, nutritional education, and an extra year of physical growth and development can help propel a student-athlete’s development and dramatically increase his or her recruitment potential.

-“My decision to attend Perkiomen for my PG year was the best decision," says Chris Arcidiacono '19, now playing basketball for Villanova University.
+“My decision to attend Perkiomen for my PG year was the best decision," says Chris Arcidiacono '19, who continued on to play basketball for Villanova University.
 "My family and I knew that Perkiomen would be great to both expand myself as a person on the court and in the classroom.”

 Benefits of Boarding